open-cogsci/osdoc/content/notes/RE-0.27.2.md

 Windows packaging:

 - Use Python 2.7.4
-- All dependencies been updated to most recent version
+- All dependencies have been updated to most recent version

 [0.27 release notes]: /notes/0.27